-Cidra, Puerto Rico manufacturing site

-In October 2003, the FDA inspected the Group's manufacturing facility in Cidra, Puerto Rico.
+Cidra, Puerto Rico manufacturing site In October 2003 the FDA inspected the Group's manufacturing facility in Cidra, Puerto Rico.
 The Cidra site is engaged in tableting and packaging for a range of GlaxoSmithKline products - primarily for the US market - including Paxil, Paxil CR, Coreg, Avandia and Avandamet.
 Following that inspection the FDA has issued two Forms 483 ('observations' of possible deficiencies in manufacturing practices) to the Group.
 The FDA carried out a further inspection in November 2004 and subsequently issued two further Forms 483.
 The FDA observations relate to certain aspects of production controls, process validation and laboratory investigations.
-The Group continues to cooperate with the FDA in responding to the observations contained in the Forms 483, but there can be no assurance as to any remedy the FDA may ultimately seek.
+In response to the FDA's observations, the Group, among other things, voluntarily recalled certain shipments of Paxil CR and Avandamet from wholesalers.
+In March 2005 the FDA initiated seizures of Paxil CR and Avandamet tablets manufactured at Cidra on grounds that those products failed to meet FDA manufacturing standards.
+The Group continues to cooperate with the FDA in responding to the observations contained in the Forms 483 and in respect of the recent seizures, but there can be no assurance as to any remedy the FDA may ultimately seek or as to the timing of resumption of distribution of Paxil CR and/or